arunkrishna1990/movie-app/README.md

 ```

 ### Breif Overview
 The app is developed with the help of Redux the ngRx module in angular.
 Each of the different entities have their own state store and decided to go with this architecture because of the reactive ability the state can provide.
 The store folder inside the core folder contains the Actions, Reducers and Effects for each entities.
+If using chrome then we can add a chrome extension for Redux.
+It is really useful to visualize the different states.

 The components folder contains the different UI elements for each routes movies, people, tvShows, sidebar, search bar.